JBlaak/Bufferapp-PHP/README.md

 - Added composer
 - Changed casing of most methods
 - Added options that are merged with login url params, most notable support for: redirect_uri
+- Added isOk method to check if the last request went ok